 - matters where it is asked if a person is mentally sane or not.

 The most serious criminal matters are heard in the High Court.
 There are also a number of magistrates’ courts that are specialised to be better able to deal with certain types of matters, such as the children’s courts, sexual offences courts, etc.

 Equality Courts have been set up to help someone who believes that they have suffered unfair discrimination, hate speech or harassment.
-These courts make sure that it is easy for someone with such a case to bring their case to the court and that the issue is finalised quickly.
+The Equality courts were extended to the magistrate’s courts primarily to bring access to justice to the marginalized and vulnerable citizens to assert their rights.